Elliot Lake Vikings (2014)

-The Elliot Lake Red Wings are a Canadian Junior "A" ice hockey team based out of Elliot Lake, Ontario.
-They are members of the Northern Ontario Junior Hockey League (NOJHL) and play their home games at the Elliot Lake Centennial Arena.
-The team is owned by a community nonprofit corporation.
+The Elliot Lake Vikings are an inactive Junior "A" ice hockey franchise in the Northern Ontario Junior Hockey League (NOJHL) based out of Elliot Lake, Ontario.
+The team played its home games at the Elliot Lake Centennial Arena until "structural concerns" forced the building to close in 2023.
+In 2024, the team announced that it was taking a leave of absence for the remainder of the 2024–25 NOJHL season.

 History

-The Elliot Lake Wildcats were founded in 2014 when the city of Elliot Lake was granted an expansion team just days after the Elliot Lake Bobcats moved to Cochrane, Ontario, to become the Cochrane Crunch.The team chose the Wildcats, over the previous Elliot Lake Vikings moniker that had been for several decades by a previous franchise.
+The franchise was established in 2014 as an expansion known as the Elliot Lake Wildcats.
+This followed the relocation of the former Elliot Lake Bobcats to Cochrane, Ontario to become the Cochrane Crunch.
 Nathan Hewitt, a former junior coach in the Central Canada Hockey League was chosen as the team's first coach.

 During their inaugural 2014–15 season, the Wildcats finished second in their division with a 38-11-2-1 regular season record.
 However, their season was cut short in the semifinals losing 4-games-to-1 to the Soo Thunderbirds.

 For their second season in 2015–16, the Wildcats once again finished second in their division, behind only the Soo Thunderbirds.
 The Wildcats were led offensively by Cole Hepler, who finished seventh in league scoring with 79 points and captain Spencer MacLean, who finished 10th respectively.
 Hepler also had a league high 22-game point streak during the season.
 Rookie goaltender Aaron Mackay starred for the team in net, finishing third in the league with 21 wins.
 The Wildcats eliminated the Rayside-Balfour Canadians in five games in the first round, before falling once again to the Thunderbirds in the Division Finals 4-games-to-1.
 The Wildcats would win the 2016 TEP Showcase Hockey Tournament with a 3–2 double overtime win over the Markham Royals on June 26.
 They finished with an 8–0 record, and conceded a tournament low five goals.

 On July 28, 2016, the Wildcats announced that head coach Nathan Hewitt accepted a coaching job with a university in the CIS and Corey Bricknell was named the second head coach in team history.
 The Wildcats finished the 2016–17 season in fifth place in the NOJHL West Division going 23–26–4–3.
 Forward David Elford would lead the team in points with 42, while goaltender Matt Kostiw lead the team in wins with 13.
 In the playoffs, the Wildcats lost to the Soo Eagles in the divisional play-in series 2-games-to-1.

 The 2017–18 season saw the Wildcats ending up in 5th place in the West Division, with a 25–27–4 record.
 Jacob Kelly was the team's leading scorer, with 34 goals and 36 assists, for a total of 70 points.
 The Wildcats lost in the divisional play in series for the second straight season, this time to Northshore rival the Blind River Beavers in 2 straight games.